zturtledog/fez-ui/README.md

 ## getting started

-import i-am-ui into your project\
+import i-am-ui-new.js into your project\
 it is important to put `uiupd()` at the end of your draw function

 like this: